chaos-polymtl/lethe/doc/source/parameters/sharp-immersed-boundary-solver/sharp-immersed-boundary-solver.rst

     * Composite: *file name*.

     The composite shapes are defined by a text file which contains two sections that begin with their names: ``shapes`` and ``operations``.
 All instructions are given on the lines following the section title, in a similar syntax as the one from GMSH.
 For shapes, the syntax is: ``<shape_id>;<args separated by :>;<position components separated by :>;<orientation components separated by :>``.For operations, the syntax is: ``<resulting_shape_id>;<union|difference|intersection>;<first shape id>:<second shape id>``.
 In the case of difference, the first shape is the negative and the second shape is the positive.
-At this point in time, only these two boolean operations have been implemented.
+At this point in time, only these boolean operations have been implemented.
 Here is the content of a file that defines a cylinder topped with a sphere:

     .. code-block:: text